Issue: 5, 4 July 2020

 Observe Social Distancing by remaining at all times at least 2 metres away from any other person who is not a member of your household.
 Stay alert!

-Do not enter the club grounds if you are showing coronavirus symptoms, or if you or any of your household are self-isolating.
+Do not enter the club grounds if you are feeling unwell and might have COVID-19, or if you or any of your household are self-isolating.

 Until further notice, you cannot use the clubhouse, nor the toilets.
 Hand-washing facilities are available outside.
 The clubhouse must remain locked shut.